li2fact3/vscode-OpenGPT/README.md

 # vscode-puregpt
-# 🧠 PureGPT – No Backend, No Login, Just Your GPT
+# 🧠 OpenGPT – No Backend, No Login, Just Your GPT

 > A minimalist, privacy-first ChatGPT extension for VS Code
 > 💬 Powered by *your own* OpenAI API key.
 No tracking, no logins, no middle servers.